 - Make the argument or topic clear near the beginning of the piece.
 This will help readers follow the organizational logic.

-- All images submitted alongside your article must either be your own personal work; originate from a free-images site (ex. https://pixabay.com/); or be labelled as “for use with modification” under Google Images usage rights.
+- All images submitted alongside your article must either be your own personal work; originate from a free-images site (e.g. Pixabay); or be labelled as “free to use, share or modify, even commercially” under Google Images usage rights.
 Images must be at least 600 x 800 in size.

 Three types of articles can be submitted to the PPGR: